t0m-m/LYRA_Macropad_-Work-in-Progress-/README.md

 <img width="1273" height="1184" alt="image" src="https://github.com/user-attachments/assets/fd10bc57-435f-4a0a-95c3-5d14a696481f" />

-# Update - 09.11.2025
+# Update - 11.11.2025

-Replaced Arduino Micro with Arduino Pro Micro.
+Replaced Arduino Micro with Seeed Xiao RP2040.
+Upgrading to this microcontroller led to smaller board size and lower cost.
 Board will be sent to production soon.